 Generate a Certificate

-Palo Alto Networks firewalls and Panorama use certificates to authenticate clients, servers, users, and devices in several applications, including SSL/TLS decryption, Captive Portal, GlobalProtect, site-to-site IPSec VPN, and web interface access to the firewall/Panorama.
+Palo Alto Networks firewalls and Panorama use certificates to authenticate clients, servers, users, and devices in several applications, including SSL/TLS decryption, Authentication Portal, GlobalProtect, site-to-site IPSec VPN, and web interface access to the firewall/Panorama.
 Generate certificates for each usage: for details, see Keys and Certificates.

 To generate a certificate, you must first Create a Self-Signed Root CA Certificate or import one (Import a Certificate and Private Key) to sign it.
 To use Online Certificate Status Protocol (OCSP) for verifying certificate revocation status, Configure an OCSP Responder before generating the certificate.